newebtime/jbuilder-cli/README.md

 `$ php jbuilder project:install`

-3. [WIP] Create a component inside the project.
+3. Create a component inside the project.

-You can create a component using:
+Now you have the minimum requirement installed, you will have to add at least one component

 `$ php jbuilder component:create com_todo`

 It will ask you some questions about the structure and informations.
 Then it will generate the base files (PHP and XML) and update the package XML.

-4. [TODO] Start building your component
+4. Start building your component

---
+Your first component is now init, [go to the wiki page](https://github.com/newebtime/jbuilder-cli/wiki) to have more documentation to start building it.

 # TODO